ngarneau/vecmap/README.md

 To recreate these results, one should parallelize the computation otherwise it will take **many** days to gather the results.

-Using the source code, it is possible to create *all* the tables and plots with the runner script:
+Using the same docker image that we provide, it is possible to create *all* the tables and plots with the following command (assuming the directory ...);

 ```
-python -m src.scripts.runner --cuda=True
+docker run --gpus all -ti --rm -v ${PWD}/data:/input -v ${PWD}/output/tables_and_plots:/output/tables_and_plots registry.gitlab.com/nicolasgarneau/vecmap /run_all.sh
 ```

-It is also possible to launch the script in test mode using the following command:
+It is also possible to launch the script in test mode, as describe previously, using the following command:

 ```
-python -m src.scripts.runner --cuda=True --test=True --stochastic_interval=1 --num_runs=1
+docker run --gpus all -ti --rm -v ${PWD}/data:/input -v ${PWD}/output/tables_and_plots:/output/tables_and_plots registry.gitlab.com/nicolasgarneau/vecmap /run_all.sh "--test=True"
 ```